Industry information at your fingertips

-The complex design of the Mark 42 made for some unique properties: Each piece of independent armor had to have its own power supply to utilize the repulsor/anti-gravity flight capacity and each piece had to be able to independently and cooperatively know where it needed to be and in what order it needed to arrive to make the suit viable upon receipt.
-This mean they were all capable of managing their own power resources.
+The complex design of the Mark 42 made for some unique properties: Each piece of independent armor had to have its own power supply to utilize the repulsor/anti-gravity flight capacity and each piece had to be able to independently and cooperatively know where it needed to be and in what order it needed to arrive to make the suit viable upon receipt: this means they were all capable of managing their own power resources.
 Each unit is capable of functioning independent of any other pieces (see Tony's unconventional one hand, one foot aerial ballet of destruction) and thus they are likely not able to be easily recharged unless the suit is in one piece.
 The Mark 42 did not seem to be as physically strong as some of the other designs, possibly because of its very modular nature.
-Since the suit was designed to fit more than Stark, we see Pepper using it quite well, it makes sense to have the suit function without a direct link to the Arc reactor in Tony's chest.
+Since the suit was designed to fit people other than Stark himself -- we see Pepper using it quite well -- it makes sense to have the suit function without a direct link to the Arc reactor in Tony's chest.
 It also makes sense to allow the suit to be recharged on ordinary electricity in the event Stark is not around (as it proved to be a useful feature).
 Recharging on ordinary electricity was a feature of the comic version of Iron Man from the very first designs.
 His suits were designed to absorb solar energy constantly, absorb some electromagnetic energy from his enemies or to be powered directly from land-based power supplies.
-He could even hook his armor to land based power supplies to augment his strength briefly.
+He could even link his armor to land based power supplies to augment his strength briefly.

 He can be seen at the Miss Chattanooga pageant as one of the judges.
 He is briefly shown on a video monitor holding up a white sign with his critique of one of the contestants.